GuilhermeGSousa/game-base-2D/README.md

 - A simple platformer scene
 - A simple platformer character scene with a basin animation state machine setup

-### Common
+### Game systems
 - A simple audio manager
-- Scene transitions with some cool effects!
+- Scene transition system with some cool effects!
+- A save system.
+Simply add nodes you want to save to a "Saveable" group to mark them for save!

 ### UI
 - A main menu
 - A settings menu with audio sliders
 - A pause menu
+- Save/Load game buttons
 - An dialog box for NPC and object interations
 - A shader based minimap!